aircodelabs/documate/docs/getting-started/index.md

 # Documate Quickstart

-Documate is a toolkit designed to seamlessly __integrate AI chat functionality into your documentation site__.
+Documate is a open source project designed to seamlessly __integrate AI chat functionality into your documentation site__.

-It uses your content to generate real-time answers to user queries, effectively acting as a "ChatGPT" form your platform.
+It uses your content to generate real-time answers to user queries, effectively acting as a "ChatGPT" for your platform.

 ## Getting Started